OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

 Weekly Meetings
 ---------------
 OpenSwitch holds a weekly IRC meeting.
-This meeting is held on Freenode in the #openswitch-meeting channel.
+This meeting is held on Freenode in the #openswitch channel.
 The meeting is held at 1700 UTC on Wednesdays.
 Please note the OpenSwitch meeting follows UTC and not DST.

 .. _DCO: http://elinux.org/Developer_Certificate_Of_Origin